pngwn/MDsveX/packages/parse/PLUGINS.md

 The parent is a view over the same backing store.
 Writing `attrs.class` on it updates the heading's attrs slot directly.
 The dirty marking machinery handles re-rendering automatically.

-Structural mutations (`wrapInner`, `prepend`, `append`) can also be called on any node reached via traversal, not just the handler's own node.
+Structural mutations (`wrap_inner`, `prepend`, `append`) can also be called on any node reached via traversal, not just the handler's own node.
 The builder handles the consequences — updating SoA pointers, emitting synthetic opcodes where appropriate, marking the affected subtree dirty.

 ### Node View Identity